• Free shipping on all orders

 Feeding & Diet

-Red-Footed Tortoises have mostly herbivorous diets.
+Red-footed tortoises have mostly herbivorous diets.
 The majority of their diet (70%) consists of dark leafy greens and weeds, including dandelion greens, mustard greens, romaine lettuce, watercress, and Swiss chard.
 They can also eat some vegetables occasionally, like broccoli, carrots, and zucchini.

-Red-Footed Tortoises can eat some fruit (around 30%), but fruit should be given in smaller quantities due to their higher sugar content.
+Red-footed tortoises can eat some fruit (around 30%), but fruit should be given in smaller quantities due to their higher sugar content.
 Some fruits that Red-Footed Tortoises can safely eat in moderation are berries, apples, plums, and peaches.

 You can also feed Red-Footed Tortoises small insects, like wax worms, crickets, and earthworms.
 These insects are a good source of protein, but they should be fed only on occasion and in moderation.
 Too much protein can be detrimental to a tortoise’s health and can cause health issues like shell pyramiding.

 It’s also important to be mindful of your Red-Footed Tortoise’s calcium intake.
 You can find some commercial tortoise pellets that are enriched with calcium, or you can sprinkle supplemental calcium powder over food 2–3 times a week.
-The ratio of calcium to phosphorus is very important for skeletal health of tortoises and should be in the region of at least 2:1 in adult tortoises.
+The ratio of calcium to phosphorus is very important for the skeletal health of tortoises and should be in the region of at least 2:1 in adult tortoises.

 You can feed your Red-Footed Tortoise daily and leave food out for 15–30 minutes.
 Any remaining food should be cleared away to prevent overeating.
 As a general rule of thumb, Red-Footed Tortoises can eat portion sizes that match the sizes of their shells.